Pagination

 edges

-can be used for exposing other things like time_entity_spent_with_another_entity
+can be used for exposing other things liketime_entity_spent_with_another_entity

-(edge relationship metric).query { hero { name friends(first: 2) { # this line is the entity edges { # always a list as a connection node { # actual record name } cursor # edges hold the cursor metadata_with_node # natural place for this field } } } }
+query { hero { name friends(first: 2) { # this line is the entity edges { # always a list as a connection node { # actual record name } cursor # edges hold the cursor metadata_with_node # natural place for this field } } } }

 pageInfo